-To combat the threat of rabbits within Australia, the national release of a Korean strain of Rabbit Haemorrhagic Disease Virus, known as RHDV1 K5 is planned to take place during the first week of March, 2017.
+To combat the threat of rabbits within Australia, the national release of a Korean strain of Rabbit Haemorrhagic Disease Virus, known as RHDV1 K5 took place in the first week of March, 2017.

-This is the first time in 20 years that a new rabbit biocontrol agent is being released into Australia, however RHDV1 K5 is not a new virus; it is a strain of the existing virus already widespread in Australia, commonly known as calicivirus.
+This is the first time in 20 years that a new rabbit biocontrol agent has been released into Australia, however RHDV1 K5 is not a new virus; it is a strain of the existing virus already widespread in Australia, commonly known as calicivirus.

-More than 550 sites across Australia are involved in the release of RHDV1 K5 and are working closely with Biosecurity Officers in their regions to ensure the best management outcomes.
+More than 550 sites across Australia were involved in the release of RHDV1 K5 and are working closely with Biosecurity Officers in their regions to ensure the best management outcomes.

 They were asked to report any evidence of disease-affected rabbits in their local area.